The PDF specification (

 xref 0 5 0000000000 65535 f 0000000018 00000 n 0000000077 00000 n 0000000178 00000 n 0000000457 00000 n

 The cross-reference table tells the PDF viewer where to find the indirect objects in the document.
 The first line indicates the number of the first indirect object in the table, which in this case is the special object numbered 0 (the second example xref table below might help clarify this).
-It also gives the total number of objects in the table (four).
+It also gives the total number of objects in the table (five).
 The next line is for object 0, the head of the linked list of free objects (see the specification for more information).
 The third line describes object 1: the byte offset of the object relative to the beginning of the file, the generation number, the letter

 n, and a two-byte end-of-line (for example